Savings & Gear

 The real secret to saving money on your bicycle is not buying cheaper parts or skipping checkups.
 On the contrary, the biggest savings come from preventive maintenance: acting before a worn-out part destroys the rest of your drivetrain.

-In this guide, we will look into the pain of tracking component wear, reveal the healthy mileage limits of chains, tires, and brake pads, and demonstrate how automated tracking saves you thousands of dollars.
+In this guide, we will look into the reality of component wear, reveal the actual life expectancy of chains, tires, and brake pads, and demonstrate how tracking prevents mechanical failures and sudden expenses.

 The hidden expense: the golden rule of chain wear